TaoSc/NessCMS/README.md

 ### Manual (e.g.: for development purposes)

-1. Create a database and fill it in with the content of the "NessCMS.sql" file
+1. Create a database and fill it in with the content of the “NessCMS.sql” file
 2. Fill in the “config.sample.inc.php” file with informations on your database
 3. Rename it “config.inc.php”
 4. That's it!
-If you want to use the administration, log in with with the nickname and password "admin".
+(If you want to use the administration you must change the type of the first member from 3 to 1, then, log in with with the nickname and password “admin”).

 ## Configuration